The Best Skiing Apps

 Ski Tracks.
 Ski Tracks, a ski tracker app, is one of the most popular ski apps, used to track and share every ski run you take.
 Users of Ski Tracks can see all of their ski stats in one place, and upload photos, and share their stats with friends.
 Other features of Ski Tracks include ski run and lift analysis, 3D map support, and advanced mapping tools.

-Cost: $1.99 on the Apple App Store, $1.49 on Google Play
+Cost: $1.99 on the Apple App Store, $1.99 on Google Play

 Best Feature: The ability to track and save your entire day on the slopes.

 Slopes.
 Slopes is a comprehensive ski tracking app for skiers and snowboarders.
 It offers detailed stats, interactive maps for thousands of ski resorts, ski resort info, and more.
 The ski tracking app even has a social networking feature so you can connect with your friends on the slopes.
-It can also connect with your Apple watch.
+It can also connect with your Apple Watch.

 Cost: Free for basic tracking use.
-Premium is $24.99 annually.
+Premium is $29.99 annually ($49.99 family plan).
 Download: Apple Store, Google Play.

 Best Feature: Smart recording that automatically detects lifts and runs.